 The machines can produce units in sizes ranging from 25ml to 500m and are also electrically powered, which eliminates the risk of oil contamination.

 Two separate injection stretch blow-moulding machines are also installed, which can manufacture mould PET containers in sizes from 25ml to 500ml.

 The Suffolk plant manufactures products in various types of plastics, including high-density polyethylene (HDPE), polypropylene (PP) and polyethylene terephthalate (PETG).

-In-house printing is provided by two print machines that offer latest print technologies including 360° circumference printing, Braille printing and embossed effect printing.
+In-house printing is provided by two print machines equipped with latest print technologies, including 360° circumference printing, Braille printing and embossed effect printing.

-The company’s move to the new Suffolk site subsequently included the installation of new equipment in 2016, as well as recruitment of qualified personnel.
+The company’s move to the new Suffolk site in 2011 was followed by the installation of new equipment in 2016, as well as the recruitment of qualified personnel.